 The reporting tools in a learning platform can tell you who is completing what content, but it won’t necessarily tell you if the learners find it useful.
 By awarding points or achievements for rating content, you can encourage learners to rate any content they complete, giving you a better idea of what your learners respond best to.

-If we’ve whetted your appetite, download our white paper to learn how to make your online learning more engaging.
+If we’ve whetted your appetite, download our gamification whitepaper to learn how to make your online learning more engaging.
 Just click the banner below!